Breadcrumb

 - What do I do if I believe my authorship rights have been intentionally violated?
 Whom do I contact?

-1. What is the University of Iowa’s policy on authorship?
+1. What is the University of Iowa’s authorship policy?

-This policy applies to all individuals at The University of Iowa engaged in the publication of research, defined broadly as all forms of scholarly investigation or creative work, regardless of funding source.
+The policy is available in the UI Policy Manual (Section II-27.10), and applies to all individuals at the University of Iowa engaged in the publication of research, broadly defined as all forms of scholarly investigation or creative work, regardless of funding source.

 2. Who should be included as an author?

-Authorship is limited to those who meet both of the following criteria and expectations; all those who meet these standards should be included as an author:
+Authorship is limited to individuals who meet both of the following criteria.
+All individuals who meet these standards should be included as authors:

-(a) Significant intellectual contribution to a project through conception and design, or data collection and analysis, or interpretation; and
+- Make a significant intellectual contribution to the project through conception and design, data collection and analysis, or interpretation.

-(b) Ability to identify their own contribution, and ideally the contributions of each participating author, and defend the major aspects of the project presented in the publication, although not necessarily all the technical details.
+- Can identify their own contribution—and ideally those of other authors—and defend the major aspects of the work presented in the publication.

-In addition, it is expected that each author has been given the opportunity to participate in the drafting of the manuscript (or substantive revision of its scholarly content) and approves the final version of the manuscript to be published.
+In addition, each author should have the opportunity to participate in drafting the manuscript (or revising it for important intellectual content) and must approve the final version for publication.

-Read the full policy in the UI Policy Manual, Section II-27.10.
+Refer to the full policy in the UI Policy Manual (Section II-27.10).

 3. What do I do if I believe my authorship rights have been intentionally violated?